SVis760/omeka-s-for-dummies/omeka-s-docker-macos-guide.md

 EMAIL_CONNECTION_TYPE=tls
 HOST_NAME=example.com
 ```
-The variables were set up during the installation process of MySQL, see [MacOS Installation Guide for Docker, MySQL and git](macos.md), step 5-8.
+The variables were set up during the installation process of MySQL, see [Prerequisites Installation Guide for MacOS](macos.md), step 5-8.